netenglabs/bgperf2/README.md

 super robust, if you get any of the expected fields wrong the in the YAML description file it just fails.

 There is an included file batch_example.yaml that shows how it works.
+You can list the targets that you want tested in a batch, as well as iterate through prefix count and neighbor count.

 If you use a file that looks like this: